 - Tasting Japanese wines at the Coco Winery Harvest Festival

 Ashikaga is easily accessible by train and bus from Tokyo.

 From Tokyo, take a limited express train from Kita-Senju or Asakusa bound for Akagi, and get off at Ashikagashi Station.

 Ashikaga gave birth to a shogunate of the same name that dominated Japan 237 years from 1336 until 1573.
 Its leaders established strong relations with Korea, fostered new developments in the arts—including Noh drama, the tea ceremony, flower arrangement—and fostered Zen Buddhism.

 Bannaji Temple was once the home of the Ashikaga clan's founder, Ashikaga Yoshiyasu (1127-1157), and still retains the style of a warrior's residence, boasting a moat, a wall, and a four-gated layout.
 The temple's spacious grounds include a bell tower, library and other buildings.
 There are cherry trees all over the grounds, and a gingko tree that reportedly has been around for six centuries.

-A poet named Ono no Takamura reportedly started Ashikaga Gakko in 832, and an Ashikaga lord named Uesugi Norizane revived the school in 1432.
+The Ashikaga Gakko is the oldest school in Japan, founded in 1439 by a Kanto lord named Uesugi Noritsune, and was described by the missionary Francis Xavier in 1549 as the largest and most famous university in Japan.
 The school has taught an eclectic mix of subjects: Confucianism, Chinese medicine, divination and military studies.
-Its library has more than 12,000 volumes as well as some of Japan's oldest historical documents.
+The site has more than 18,000 volumes of books as well as some of Japan's oldest historical documents.